Design & Build Quality

 THClear cartridges seemed to be decent for the price, but poor quality hardware and failed lab test results are a cause for concern.

 It’s unfortunate, really, that verified lab tests reveal the existence of pesticides in the THClear cartridge.
 Yea, it is a bummer when this happens with a favorable product.
 One both tasty and powerful like the distillate that THClear produces.
 Hopefully, they clear their name from these dirty tests in the near future.
 Gobble up all the goods about THClear cartridges in our full review.
+If you are looking for something better, check out our post on the best cartridges in California.

 - Good Flavor